-Both taming and smashing capitalism require high levels of sustained collective action by coherent organizations, especially political parties, attempting to exercise state power.
-Taming capitalism hopes to use state power to neutralize the harms of capitalism; smashing capitalism imagines turning state power against capitalism itself.
+Both taming and dismantling capitalism require high levels of sustained collective action by coherent organizations, especially political parties, attempting to exercise state power.
+Taming capitalism hopes to use state power to neutralize the harms of capitalism; dismantling capitalism imagines turning state power against capitalism itself.
 A third strategy, resisting capitalism, operates outside of the state:

 Resisting capitalism seeks to alleviate the harms of the system, but does not attempt to capture state power.
-Rather, it seeks to affect the behavior of capitalists and political elites through protest and other forms of resistance in civil society.
+Rather, it seeks to affect the behavior of capitalists and political elites through protest and other forms of resistance outside of the state.
+We may not be able to transform capitalism, but we can defend ourselves from its harms by causing trouble, protesting, raising the costs to elites of their actions.
 This is the strategy of many grass-roots activists of various sorts: environmentalists who protest toxic dumps and environmentally destructive development; consumer movements that organize boycotts of predatory corporations; activist lawyers who defend the rights of immigrants, the poor, sexual minorities.
-It is also the basic strategic logic of unions which organize strikes for better pay and working conditions.
+It is also the basic strategic logic of unions that organize strikes for better pay and working conditions.

 In one form or another, resisting capitalism is probably the most ubiquitous response to the harms of capitalism.
 It is rooted in civil society, connected to solidarities of work and community.
 Often the agenda of resistance to capitalism is animated by a diverse range of identities beyond class: ethnicity, religion, race, gender.
-In its more organized forms, resisting capitalism is largely carried by social movements and the labor movement.
+In its more organized forms, resisting capitalism is largely carried out by social movements and the labor movement.
 But even when unions are weak and a hostile political environment makes collective social protest difficult, workers on the shop floor resist the oppression of the capitalist labor process and the exploitation of capitalist class relations.
 An intrinsic feature of exploitation is that exploiters depend on the effort of the exploited.
 And since human beings are not robots, this means that in one way or another people are able to withhold their maximum effort and diligence.
 This is the most basic form of resisting capitalism.